Radiation Exposure: Highest Risk in Animal Health

 -

-Nuclear Radioactive Material
+Nuclear Radioactive Materia

-Nuclear radiation (oftentimes referred to as ionizing radiation) is the energy delivered at high velocity by charged particles or electromagnetic waves.
-Radiation can emerge from many sources, both natural and made.
-All living things are continually presented with low dosages of radiation from rocks, sunlight, and cosmic rays or beams.
+Radiation can come from many sources, both natural and man-made.
+All living things are continually exposed to low radiation from rocks, sunlight, and cosmic rays or beams.

 At high dosages, ionizing radiation can prompt harm to an individual's body, including, at exceptionally high portions, radiation infection and even death in the worst cases.
-At lower dosages, ionizing radiation can cause well-being impacts like cardiovascular sickness and cataracts, as well as cancer.

 -